crawdaddie/yalce/README.md

 **YALCE / YLC** (Yet Another Live-Coding Environment) is a functional programming language bundled with libraries for audio synthesis and OpenGL graphics.

-It aims to be small, simple and performant, with a minimal set of features.
+YLC aims to be small, simple and performant, with a minimal set of features.

 ## [Website](https://crawdaddie.github.io/yalce/)